Insight

 • Operating systems (OS).
 New versions of iOS and Android are launched regularly – sometimes as often as annually.
 Changes to an app are often required to ensure compatibility with new OS.

 • Third-party software.
-Many apps use third-party softwares such as payment providers or Google Maps (integrated via API) as part of their service offering.
+Many apps use third-party software such as payment providers or Google Maps (integrated via API) as part of their service offering.
 When a third-party makes a change, your app might need to make some changes too.

 • Privacy and security updates.
 Your app will need to be updated from time-to-time, to accommodate changes in privacy and security regulations or standards.